-Safe Passage founder Hanley Denning held a master’s degree in social work and had an uncanny ability to connect with community members by listening to their stories and learning their needs.
+Safe Passage founder Hanley Denning had an uncanny ability to connect with community members by listening to their stories and learning their needs.

 When Hanley learned of a need, she felt called to meet it.

-Today, Safe Passage Family and Community Services meets the needs of the children in our programs with a social conscience for the entire Guatemala City dump community.
+Today, Safe Passage Family and Community Services meets the needs of children and families in our programs, making an impact on the entire Guatemala City dump community.

 Family and Community Services closely monitors student wellness because we know how much their physical and mental health affects their educational progress.